mdbloice/Pyrea/README.md

 Logo made by Adobe Express Logo Maker: <https://www.adobe.com/express/create/logo>

-# Citing

-If you find this package useful and wish to cite it, you can use the following:

 [^1]: Pfeifer, B., Bloice, M.D., & Schimek, M.G.
 (2022).
 Parea: multi-view ensemble clustering for cancer subtype discovery. arXiv. <https://arxiv.org/abs/2209.15399>